Valves for Swimming Pools

 Filtration and water circulation are key processes for maintaining a healthy body of water in a swimming pool and keeping it free from debris and contaminants.
 Pool valves help with these processes by helping the media move in the right direction at the right point.

 A pool valve is a mechanical component that regulates the direction of water flow in a swimming pool plumbing system.
 When water flows to and from the pool and inside the pool plumbing system, the valves regulate water flow.
-These valves direct water flow from the swimming pool to the filter and heater and then back to the swimming pool.
+Pool valves work by directing water flow from the swimming pool to the filter and heater and then back to the swimming pool.

 Figure 2: Swimming pool plumbing system showing ball valves at multiple locations